 The purchase price to be payable by Cavco for the purchase of Third Avenue's shares pursuant to the exercise of the Put Right or the Call Right may be settled in cash or shares of common stock of Cavco.
 However, the circumstances under which net share settlement would be allowed are not solely within the control of Cavco.
 The availability of net share settlement is dependent upon a number of factors.
 For example, at the time of such purchase, Cavco's common stock must be listed on either the NASDAQ or the New York Stock Exchange.
 In the case of Third Avenue's exercise of its Put Right, Cavco may elect to pay all or a portion of such purchase price in the form of shares of common stock of Cavco.
-In the case of Cavco's exercise of its Call Right, Third Avenue may elect to receive all or a portion of such purchase price in the form of shares of control of Cavco.
+In the case of Cavco's exercise of its Call Right, Third Avenue may elect to receive all or a portion of such purchase price in the form of shares of common stock of Cavco.
+In addition, net share settlement would not be available if it were to lead to a change of control of Cavco.
 If either Cavco or Third Avenue makes such election, the shares of Cavco common stock to be issued to Third Avenue would be valued based on the average closing price of Cavco's common stock for the sixty most recent trading days.
 There is no explicit cap on the maximum number of common shares that could be potentially issuable upon redemption; therefore, GAAP requires that Third Avenue's noncontrolling interest in Fleetwood Homes be classified as a temporary equity mezzanine item between liabilities and stockholders' equity.